Skip to content

 API Shield sequence custom rules use the configured API Shield session identifier to track the order of requests a user has made and the time between requests, and makes them available via Cloudflare Rules.
 This allows you to write rules that match valid or invalid sequences.

-These rules are different from cookie sequence rules in a few ways:
+These rules are similar to cookie sequence rules but have a different set of prerequisties:

 • They require session identifiers to be set in API Shield.

-• Because Cloudflare stores the user state in memory and not in a cookie, the session lifetime is limited to 10 minutes.
+• Because Cloudflare stores the user state in memory and not in a cookie, a session's sequence lifetime is limited to 10 minutes.

 Availability